-- NEW: the PS driver accepts landscape orientation as a parameter.
-New "POLYHOLE" attribute allows controling the number of holes in a closed polygon.
-New "-1" parameter forces a level 1 Postscript.
-New "-g" parameter adds comments to the PS file in order to better explain what is done.
-New "CMD" attribute saves a string to the file. - NEW: new environment variable, CD_QUIET, does not display in stdout the library's version information. - NEW: two new exclusive functions for the Native Window driver: cdGetScreenColorPlanes and cdGetScreenSize. - NEW: new CD_DBUFFER driver implements a double buffer using a server image. - NEW: new attributes in the ImageRGB driver: "REDIMAGE", "GREENIMAGE" and "BLUEIMAGE". - NEW: new functions wdGetVectorTextBounds and cdGetVectorTextBounds to obtain the bounding box of the vector text. - NEW: new wdGetFont function.
-It is equivalent to cdGetFont, but the returned size is in millimeters. - CHANGE: function cdVersion in Lua now behaves just like in C. A global Lua variable, CDLUA_VERSION, was created containing the version of the Lua binding library for example: "CDLua 1.3.0". - CHANGE: function cdVectorTextTransform now returns the previsous transformation matrix. - TIP: when the creation of a printer canvas returns NULL, this means the user has cancelled the print dialogue. - TIP: in case the foreground and the background colors are modified, the hatched and monochromatic fillings must be changed again in order to be updated. - TIP: the Native Window driver works regularly in a window of the OpenGL library. - TIP: in the Guide topic of this user guide, a comparison between the CD library and other graphics libraries available for free in the Web was included.
+- IMPROVEMENT: in driver X-Windows, the text drawing attribute was implemented with any orientation. - CHANGE: function cdVersion in Lua now behaves just like in C. A global Lua variable, CDLUA_VERSION, was created containing the version of the Lua binding library for example: "CDLua 1.3.0". - CHANGE: function cdVectorTextTransform now returns the previsous transformation matrix. - TIP: when the creation of a printer canvas returns NULL, this means the user has cancelled the print dialogue. - TIP: in case the foreground and the background colors are modified, the hatched and monochromatic fillings must be changed again in order to be updated. - TIP: the Native Window driver works regularly in a window of the OpenGL library. - TIP: in the Guide topic of this user guide, a comparison between the CD library and other graphics libraries available for free in the Web was included.